 A large earwig infestation can damage garden crops.
-As a result, it is necessary that you get rid of them if you spot many of these pests.
+As a result, you must get rid of them if you spot many of these pests.

 Earwigs (pincher bugs) fall into the insect order Dermaptera [1].
-They are found on every continent except Antarctica because they can’t handle the cold temperatures.
+They are found on every continent except Antarctica because they cannot handle the cold temperatures.

 How to Get Rid of Earwigs Naturally